-- 3.41.
-For hearings (e.g. applications or case management hearings), the parties may file application or hearing bundles in electronic format using electronic working.
-They must provide paper copies of application or hearing bundles (that is provide a copy of the relevant documents in indexed and paginated files) unless otherwise ordered. - 3.42.
-If an electronic bundle is filed, it must be formatted as a PDF document with bookmarks
+3.41.
+PD51O states that for hearings (e.g. applications or case management hearings), the parties may file application or hearing bundles in electronic format using electronic working.
+They must provide paper copies of application or hearing bundles (that is provide a copy of the relevant documents in indexed and paginated files) unless otherwise ordered.
+Hearing notices and accompanying directions will often make a different order and should be read carefully.
+In addition see para 9.61 for interim applications before High Court Judges and Annex 6 for directions before the Masters.

-- as appropriate for section headings and the paper copy should correspond exactly to the electronic bundle (i.e. have the same index and pagination).
+- 3.42.
+If an electronic bundle is filed, it must be formatted as a PDF document with bookmarks as appropriate for section headings and the paper copy should correspond exactly to the electronic bundle (i.e. have the same index and pagination).
 Please see PD510.10 and 11 for precise details.
 And see 10.20 and 14.10 below. - 3.43.
 Trial bundles must be provided to the court in paper format unless otherwise ordered.
 An electronic version must also be filed if the court so orders; any electronic bundle must correspond exactly with the paper copy (i.e. have the same index and pagination).
-See further PD51O.13.
+See further PD510.13.
 14.3 to 14.11 below. - 3.44.
 Skeleton arguments must also be provided in paper format and best practice is to provide them by email, preferably direct to the Master or the judge's clerk. - 3.45.
 Following the hearing ordinarily the parties should email an agreed minute of order as directed by the judge and the court will upload the order and seal it.
 If other arrangements are to apply, the judge will make that order at the hearing.
 The parties will then be notified that the sealed order is available to download from CE file.